makrocosm/makrocosm/docs/reference/makefile-rules/container-image.md

 The name of the created container image is derived from the target `${path}`, where path separators `/` are replaced with hyphens `-`.
-For example, targeting `build/common/rootfs` will create the container image named `common-rootfs`.
+For example, targeting `build/common/alpine/rootfs` will create the container image named `base-alpine-rootfs`.
 The value of the `DOCKER_TAG_PREFIX` configuration option is prepended to this name.

 This container image can be referenced by other Dockerfiles in `FROM` and